 Building a robust go to market plan involves a series of logical steps.
 Following this process ensures you cover all your bases and create a cohesive strategy that your entire team can rally behind.

 Before anything else, you must clearly define the customer pain point your product solves.
-This is the most critical step.
-A shocking 42% of failed startups cite “no market need” as the number one reason for failure.
+A shocking 35% to 42% of failed startups cite “no market need” as the number one reason for failure.
 They built a solution for a problem that didn’t really exist.

-Once you know the problem, you need to define exactly who has that problem.
-This means creating a detailed profile of your ideal customer, often called an Ideal Customer Profile (ICP).
-This includes demographics (like job title or company size) and psychographics (like their goals, challenges, and values).
+Once you know the problem, define exactly who has that problem.
+This means creating a detailed profile of your ideal customer, or Ideal Customer Profile (ICP).
+This includes firmographics like company size or industry for B2B, or demographics for B2C.

-Don’t skip this.
-Focused targeting leads to much better results.
+Focused targeting leads to better results.
 Companies that use precise market segmentation strategies achieve about 10% higher profitability than those that don’t.
 Knowing your audience guides everything from the language in your ads to the channels you use.

 3. Conduct Market Research and Demand Analysis

-This step is about gathering data to prove a viable market exists for your product.
+This step is about gathering data to prove a viable market exists.
 You need to answer questions like: How big is this market?
 Is it growing?
 Are customers actively looking for a solution like yours?

 Poor customer research is a primary cause of failure for about four out of five product launches.
 Use a mix of primary research (like surveys and interviews) and secondary research (like industry reports) to validate demand.
-This data driven approach allows you to refine your product and strategy before you invest heavily in a launch, saving you time and money.
-Consider running an AI SWOT analysis to quickly surface strengths, weaknesses, opportunities, and threats from real market feedback.
+This data driven approach allows you to refine your strategy before you invest heavily.
+Consider running an AI SWOT analysis to quickly surface strengths, weaknesses, opportunities, and threats.

 4. Run a Thorough Competitive Analysis